tomcarman/Tquilio/README.md

 + Types their name into the keypad
 + Salesforce queries for the user based on the input
 + User is prompted to save the number they are ringing from against there User record
-+ User leaves a voicenote, which is transcribed and stored as a Task assigned to their User account in Salesforce - via calling a public REST service.
++ User leaves a voicenote, which is transcribed and stored as a Task assigned to their User record in Salesforce - via calling a public REST class.

 **Recording**